 A NF service consumer takes into account any Energy-related NF profile attributes from the NF profiles discovered from NRF using the NF Discovery procedure (and subsequent updates if the NF subscribed to NF profile updates), for the selection of a target NF.

+Update the heartbeat timer of the NF to avoid triggering restoration procedures once an NF enter an energy saving state.
+The value of the heartbeat needs to match the time instance in where an NF is expected to be repowered on, i.e., return from an EnergySaving state to a not EnergySaving state.